gulgit/rb/Assessment-of-efficacy-of-AIDS-awareness-booklet.md

 ```

 ![plot of chunk unnamed-chunk-13](figure/unnamed-chunk-13-1.png)

 The above box-plots too indicate that there is shift in number of participants scoring higher in post-test than in pre-test.

-### Further investigation
+### Further investigations
 Prima facie it appears that the post-test scores are higher than the pre-test scores.
-One should not draw conclusions based on descriptive statistics
+One should not draw conclusions based on descriptive statistics.

 * A paired t-test will be performed here as the data is collected from the same subjects before and after the intervention i.e., AIDS awareness materials